GuruMaps/iOSManual/01-launching-the-application.md

 To **zoom using on-map +/- buttons**, go to the app setting [Show Zoom Buttons](/03-settings.md#appearance) to enable them.

 To **rotate the map**, hold the map with two fingers and drag them simultaneously in a circular motion.
-A compass icon will appear which you can tap to return the map to north-up.
-To enable this feature you should go to the system Settings&gt;Galileo&gt;Allow map rotation.
+A compass icon will appear which you can tap to return the map to north-up:

 <img src="/assets/hand_gesture.png" width="98" height="98" />